 Note that because the PLRA requires exhaustion only of those administrative remedies "as are available," the PLRA does not require exhaustion when circumstances render administrative remedies "effectively unavailable."
-See Sapp, 623 F.3d at 823; Nunez, 591 F.3d at 1224-26. "[F]ailure to exhaust a remedy that is effectively unavailable does not bar a claim from being heard in federal court."
+See Sapp, 623 F.3d at 823; Nunez, 591 F.3d at 1224-26 (holding that Nunez's failure to timely exhaust his administrative remedies was excused because he took reasonable and appropriate steps to exhaust his Fourth Amendment claim and was precluded from exhausting, not through his own fault but by the Warden's mistake). "[F]ailure to exhaust a remedy that is effectively unavailable does not bar a claim from being heard in federal court."
 McBride v.
-Lopez, No. 12-17682, --- F.3d ----, 2015 WL 7434623, at 3-4

-(9th Cir.
-Nov.
-24, 2015) (holding that "the threat of retaliation for reporting an incident can render the prison grievance process effectively unavailable and thereby excuse a prisoner's failure to exhaust administrative remedies.").
+Lopez, 807 F.3d 982, 986 (9th Cir.
+2015) (holding that "the threat of retaliation for reporting an incident can render the prison grievance process effectively unavailable and thereby excuse a prisoner's failure to exhaust administrative remedies"). "[R]emedies are not considered 'available' if, for example, prison officials do not provide the required forms to the prisoner or if officials threaten retaliation for filing a grievance."
+Draper v.
+Rosario, 836 F.3d 1072, 1078 (9th Cir.
+2016).